 Methods

-Use the U.S. Fish & Wildlife Service’s (USFWS) Chinook Production dataset to calculate the 15-year rolling annual average of natural production for all Chinook salmon runs.
+Use the California Department of Fish and Wildlife GrandTab dataset to calculate the natural production annual average of for all Chinook salmon runs for river using this equation:

 Data Sources